lemachinarbo/comPWser/.build/docs/guide.md

 This means, that in order to make tour website visible you need to update the web server configuration (from your hosting control panel) to point the `docroot` to `current` instead of the base docroot directory.
 This way, your website will be always serving the latest deployed release (the last thing you pushed to your branch).

 After that visit yourdomain.com and enjoy a piece of [the cake](../../README.md#44-whats-with-the-cake)!

+> **Note:** If you have multiple environments, the setup-script currently lets you install just one at a time.
+So, for example, if you have `production` and `staging`, and you choose `production` in the installer, it will finish setting up that environment and then exit.
+You’ll need to run it again to set up `staging`.
+>

 And to wrap it up: here’s a quick peek at what the installer will walk you through — just for reference.